 - Select WPA2 as the preferred network security key and change the credential to a strong password

-On a Device Running Windows OS
+How to Find a Network Security Key on a Device Running Windows OS

 The method used to access a network security key on a device running Windows OS is pretty straightforward.
 The steps are: